decacis/godot_oculus_platform/docs/functions/abuse-report.md

 ### abuse_report_form_requested
 //// admonition | About
     type: abstract

 This signal will be emitted when the user presses the abuse report button.
-You have to then let the Oculus Platform if you handled the notification or not.
-See
+You then have to let the Oculus Platform know if you handled the notification or not.
+See [abuse_report_request_handled](#abuse_report_request_handled) for details on how to handle this request.
 ////

 ------